mperez154/SampleProject/SampleCode.Server/docs/ReadMe.md

 ### Executing program

-* Use docker-compose to start up the application locally including the database
+* Use docker-compose to start up the application locally including the database, sonarqube and other services

 ```
 docker-compose up
 ```
+## SonarQube Scan
+Once you run docker-compose up command, you can login to SonarQube using localhost:9000 in the browser.
+Once logged in, you can generate a token used to connect and scan an app.
+For local development, set the token to never expire.

+After that, create a project and follow the prompts for .Net Core, and execute the commands in Visual Studio's command prompt.
+Once commands are completed,  you should have a full SonarQube scan with results showing up in the SonarQube website.

 ## Authors